grafana/thema/docs/go-mapping.md

 }
 ```

 _NOTE: this code won't compile.
-That's intentional.
-It will when we're done._
+It will by the end._

 Making CUE files available from Go is typically a two-step process: first, you load the raw files from disk - as we've done above - which performs basic processing and validation, and results in [`[]*build.Instance`](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue/build#Instance).
 These instances must then be loaded into a [`cue.Context`](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue#Context) - the top-level container for the graph of values maintained by CUE's runtime. (`cue.Context` is very different from stdlib Go [context](https://pkg.go.dev/context) - it has nothing to do with timeouts or cancellation.)